Return to the home page

 How long does the ride take to complete?

 It takes approximately 2.5/3hrs hours but it depends on the individual pace you set.
 Some people will walk round the entire course and take considerably longer.
 There is a short cut if you or your horse get tired - ask a steward for advice.
-This reduces the course by approx three miles.
+This reduces the course by approximately 3 miles.

 Can I request a specific start time?

-Please arrive promptly as it may be difficult to fit you in at another time if you miss your own.
+Please arrive promptly as it may be difficult to fit you in at another time if you miss your own start time.

-The first riders set off at 9.30am and the last usually around 2.00pm.
+The first riders set off at 9.30am and the last at around 12.30pm, unless morning times sell out, in which case we will release some start times after 12.30pm.

 Will I be able to park near the start of the ride?